|Purpose:||Perform a command on all available files except those specified|

 Use wildcards with caution on LFN volumes; see LFN File Searches for details.

 EXCEPT provides a means of executing a command on a group of files and/or subdirectories, and excluding a subgroup from the operation.
 The command can be an internal command or alias, an external command, or a batch file.
-(Using internal commands with EXCEPT is not recommended; see File Exclusion Ranges below.)
+Using internal commands with EXCEPT is not recommended.
+File exclusion ranges provide a faster and more flexible method of excluding files from internal commands, and do not manipulate file attributes, as EXCEPT does.
+However, exclusion ranges can only be used with internal commands; you must use EXCEPT for external commands.

 You may use wildcards to specify the files to exclude from the command.
 When you use EXCEPT on an LFN drive, you must quote any file names inside the parentheses which contain white space or special characters.